ABOUT

 The work on women, peace, and security kept leading to a larger question: how do you build systems that don't just respond to crises but prevent them?
 That question led me to the architecture of global governance itself.

-I spent years deeply engaged in shaping what would become the Sustainable Development Goals — advocating for the inclusion of Goal 16: Peace, Justice, and Strong Institutions, and working to ensure the framework centred the people who had the most to gain and the least voice.
-As a co-architect of the SDGs, I helped design the system that now guides how governments, companies, and multilateral organizations in 193 countries align trillions of dollars with measurable outcomes in health, education, security, and poverty elimination.
+I co-architected the Sustainable Development Goals — fighting for the inclusion of Goal 16 (Peace, Justice, and Strong Institutions) and making sure the framework centered the people with the most to gain and the least voice.
+As a co-architect of the SDGs, I designed the system that now guides how governments, companies, and multilateral organizations in 193 countries align trillions of dollars with measurable outcomes in health, education, security, and poverty elimination.

-I was appointed UN Sustainable Development Goal Advocate by Secretary-General Ban Ki-moon and reappointed by Antonio Guterres, speaking at the first-ever SDG Moment during the General Assembly.
+Secretary-General Ban Ki-moon appointed me UN Sustainable Development Goal Advocate.
+Antonio Guterres reappointed me.
+I spoke at the first-ever SDG Moment during the General Assembly.

 In 2016, I was appointed UN High-Level Commissioner for Health, Employment, and Economic Growth, co-chaired by the Presidents of France and South Africa.
 The Commission's mandate was grounded in a simple conviction: health workers are not a cost but an investment — in survival, in women's employment, in the economic resilience of the communities that need it most.
 Its recommendations target the creation of 40 million health sector jobs, the closing of an 18 million health worker shortfall, and measurable improvements in health access and outcomes for billions of people in low- and middle-income countries.